An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Introduction

-In \cite{goldbring}, Isaac Goldbring and the author proposed a general framework for handling analytic arguments of this type, which we called \emph{approximate measure logic}.
+In \cite{goldbring:_approx_logic_measure}, Isaac Goldbring and the author proposed a general framework for handling analytic arguments of the sort in this paper, which we called \emph{approximate measure logic}.
 In this paper, there is no assumption that the reader is familiar with that particular framework, but we pass quickly over the logical preliminaries, and refer the reader to that paper for more detailed exposition.

-We now give a brief outline of the paper.
-Sections \ref{sigma_algebras} and \ref{hypergraph_removal} culminate in a proof of the dense hypergraph removal lemma, giving an outline of how we will prove sparse hypergraph removal.
-The reader interested primarily in the formal framework for handling sparse hypergraphs may wish to read Section \ref{notation} (which simply introduces notational conventions we use throughout the paper) and then skip to Section \ref{families}, where we actually introduce the framework.

-Section \ref{sigma_algebras} introduces the $\sigma$-algebras $\mathcal{B}_{V,\mathcal{I}}$, which contain those sets of tuples which can be defined (approximately) using only certain restricted sets of coordinates.
-(For instance, the ``cut-norm'' used in the theory of graph limits is closely related to the norm of the projection of a function onto the simplest non-trivial example, $\mathcal{B}_{V,1}$.)
-Proofs of hypergraph removal are typically divided into a \emph{regularity} lemma and a \emph{counting} lemma; in Section \ref{hypergraph_removal} we define the notion of measure having regularity---an analog of satisfying an infinitary analog of the regularity lemma---and then prove a counting lemma.
-We then show that the measures corresponding to dense hypergraphs have regularity, giving a proof of the ordinary (dense) hypergraph removal lemma.
-This forms the outline of our approach, and we spend the rest of the paper showing that certain sparse measures also have regularity.

-Section \ref{families} finally introduces our formal framework: we define the notion of a canonical family of measures, a collection of measures having certain joint properties, and show that the ultraproduct of sufficiently random finite graphs gives us such a family.
-Section \ref{seminorms} then introduces the Gowers uniformity seminorms and begins the project of showing that, under suitable conditions, a function has positive uniformity seminorm exactly when it correlates with certain $\sigma$-algebras.
-Finally, in Section \ref{random_measures} we complete the proof of this relationship for canonical families of measures, and show that